fhielpos/fhielpos.github.io/_posts/2021-11-29-wazuh-lab-part3.md

 ### The Python script

 Wazuh integrations should be located on `/var/ossec/integrations` and follow the `custom-NAME` name pattern, with no extension.
-[Here you can read more about custom integrations on Wazuh](https://wazuh.com/blog/how-to-integrate-external-software-using-integrator/).
+[Here, you can read more about custom integrations on Wazuh](https://wazuh.com/blog/how-to-integrate-external-software-using-integrator/).

 Here is the script that will be located in `/var/ossec/integrations/custom-telegram`: